DaqOpen/daqopen-docs/docs/tutorials/create-daqinfo.md

 ![daqinfo-sketch-1](resources/daqinfo-sketch-1.jpg)

-DaqInfo consists of the following:
+**`DaqInfo`** consists of the following:

-InputInfo
+- **`BoardInfo`**

+    - type: The type of daq-board

+    - samplerate: Wanted samplerate to be set

+    - (other parameter: see Reference)

+- **`InputInfo`**

     - gain: The gain applied to the input channel.

     - offset: The offset applied to the input channel.

     - delay: The delay in sample periods for this channel.

     - unit: The unit of the measurement.

-- ad_index: The index of the analog-to-digital converter channel.
+    - ai_pin: The analog pin on the Arduino Due board

 ## Value axis scaling (InputInfo)